Introduction

 from aspose.email_foss import msg

-for prop in loaded.iter_properties():
+for attachment in loaded.iter_attachments_info():

 from aspose.email_foss import msg